European judges have discovered they can compel politicians to take action against climate change.

 - It stifles democracy.
-The Spanish government may rewrite the sedition law under which Catalonia’s separatists were convicted, but when a final court of appeal cites something as vague as “human rights” or “scientific consensus”, there is no democratic recourse.
+The Spanish government may rewrite the sedition law under which Catalonia’s separatists were convicted, but when a final court of appeal cites something as vague as “human rights” or “scientific consensus”, it leaves no democratic recourse.

 - Faith in the judiciary is undermined when those on the losing side of a decision see it as arbitrary or partisan.
-That’s dangerous for an institution which relies on others to enforce its decisions.
+That’s dangerous for an institution that relies on others to enforce its will.

 - Courts become susceptible to political interference.
 If judges act like politicians, the judiciary becomes political and politicians will try to influence it.
 The judicial overreach of far-right governments in Hungary and Poland, which felt constrained by liberal judges, should be a cautionary tale.